Posted: Tue Apr 04, 2006 12:58 am Post subject: Tax implication when selling property after quit claim deed

 This is a little confusing for general people.
 You must take help from your tax advisor to calculate and file the returns.

-my ex husband will not sign a quit claim deed and now unpaid federal tax liens are on my home, after 15 years of divorce, I have remarried.
-I need to have the liens removed, the mortgage company suggested a quit claim deed, the IRS will take it but ex will not sign it WHAT DO I DO _________________ Need help choosing the right loan?
-Get free consultation from community lenders/consultant
+my ex husband will not sign a quit claim deed and now unpaid federal tax liens are on my home, after 15 years of divorce, i have remarried. i need to have the liens removed, the mortgage company suggested a quit claim deed, the irs will take it but ex will not sign it what do i do

 Your rights are normally explained clearly in the Judgment and Decree.
 Some of the decisions can be changed after your divorce.